Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 Yet when a ligand binds to the MCP, the MCP undergoes conformation changes, which reduce the stability of the complex with CheW and CheA.
 As a result, CheA is less readily able to autophosphorylate, which means that it does not phosphorylate CheY, which cannot change the flagellar rotation to clockwise, and so the bacterium is less likely to tumble.

-In short, attractant ligand binding *causes* more phosphorylated CheA and CheY, which means that it *causes* fewer flagellar interactions and therefore less tumbling, so that the bacterium will run for a longer stretch of time.
+In short, attractant ligand binding *causes* more phosphorylated CheA and CheY, which means that it *causes* fewer flagellar interactions and therefore less tumbling, so that the bacterium will run for a longer period of time.

 **Note:** A critical part of this process is that if a ligand is detected, and the cell has a high concentration of CheY, then it needs to decrease the CheY concentration quickly.
 Otherwise, the cell will not be able to change its tumbling frequency.
 To this end, the cell is able to dephosphorylate CheY using an enzyme called **CheZ**.
 {: .notice--info}